nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 The "add outduct" command.
 This command establishes a _duct_ for transmission of bundles via the indicated CL protocol.
-The duct's data transmission structure is serviced by the _outduct_ task whose operation is initiated by *CLO_command* at the time the duct is started.
+The duct's data transmission structure is serviced by the _outduct_ task whose operation is initiated by _CLO_command_ at the time the duct is started.
-*max_payload_length*, if specified, causes ION to fragment bundles issued via this outduct (as necessary) to ensure that all such bundles have payloads that are no larger than *max_payload_length*.
+_max_payload_length_, if specified, causes ION to fragment bundles issued via this outduct (as necessary) to ensure that all such bundles have payloads that are no larger than _max_payload_length_.

 `a induct protocol_name duct_name 'CLI_command'`

 The "add induct" command.
 This command establishes a _duct_ for reception of bundles via the indicated CL protocol.
-The duct's data acquisition structure is used and populated by the _induct_ task whose operation is initiated by *CLI_command* at the time the duct is started.
+The duct's data acquisition structure is used and populated by the _induct_ task whose operation is initiated by _CLI_command_ at the time the duct is started.

-> ***Note*** that *only a single induct is needed for all bundle
+> _**Note**_ that _only a single induct is needed for all bundle
-> reception via any single protocol at any single node*, and in fact ION
+> reception via any single protocol at any single node_, and in fact ION
 > may operate poorly if multiple inducts are established for any single
 > protocol.
-For any induct whose duct name includes an IP address, use
+For any induct whose duct name includes an IP address, one may
 > IP address 0.0.0.0 (INADDR_ANY) if the machine on which the node
 > resides is multihomed and you want the node to be reachable via all of
 > the machine's network interfaces.
+>
+> For LTP, it is recommended to use the
+> `seat` command instead.
+See article [Configure Multiple Network Interfaces](./Configure-Multiple-Network-Interfaces.md) for more details.

 Once all of this has been defined, the last piece needed is the egress plan \-- namely how do packets get transmitted to DTN nodes that are the